 This is the fascinating physical field for the multiscale description, modeling and design of new solid state devices.
 We have been only making the first steps toward the theory of VA optics multiscale nonlinear formulations and mathematics.
 There are some first theoretical texts and solutions we had been produced anyway.

 Meanwhile, some interesting facts, the theoretical (based on the published one scale solutions) as well as experimental findings have been already put into the NRIM (Negative Refractive Index Materials) subsection, please, look below.
 Those experimental facts are many more, albeit the explanations sought in the one scale arena.
-Still, the NRIM is such straight experimental prove of the two-scaled composites optical behavior.
+Still, the NRIM is such a straight experimental prove of the two-scaled composites optical behavior.

 In Nonlinear Optics there is already exists the nonlocal description models when raising from the nanoscale (even atomic scale) description to the larger scale.
 The one which consists of the main set of governing equations which is the base of "pseudo-nonlocal" description, for example of polarization field.
 That is being modeled mostly (and here, only as an example) as the lump sum mechanism - which is not, as readers know.